-This was a cross-sectional study carried out in Busiu, Mbale District.
-The aim of the study was to assess the community's attitudes and practices towards persons with physical disabilities.
+This was a cross-sectional study carried out in Mogadishu to assess societal policy frame work and practices and their influence on social economic development of people with disabilities in Somalia .
 To help with this appraisal, a total of 100 non-disabled respondents aged between 10-65 years were interviewed using simple random sampling, was used to decide locations and cluster sampling used for the households.